yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_page_content.md

 * **API**: You can only view the values of the custom properties defined for APIs.
 The values of the custom properties of the SOAP APIs are not displayed on the API Details page.

 API Portal does not support custom properties defined for organizations.

+## Absolute session timeout

+User sessions that remain active for extended periods of time are exposed to attacks, and they provide big opportunities for a malicious actor to exploit a compromised session.
+You can set an absolute session timeout (hard limit) on user sessions, even when the user is, or appears to be, actively using the application, to mitigated the attacks.

+1. In JAI, click **Components > API Portal > Additional settings** and choose the maximum amount of time that a session can stay open (in hours) in the **Absolute session timeout**.
+The default is 24 hours.
+2. Click **Save**.

+Since the session is destroyed after the specified period of time, the potential footprint of the session is eliminated, which helps to minimize attacks.